AN EXTRAORDINARY BIBLE PROPHECY

 Verse 24 explains that seventy prophetic weeks were given to the Jewish people and the city of Jerusalem to “make reconciliation for sin.”
 Jesus may have been alluding to this when he said that a brother’s sin should be forgiven “seventy times seven” (Matthew 18:22), and as he was agonizing on the cross, in the middle of the seventieth and final prophetic week, he declared: “Father, forgive them; for they know not what they do.”
 (Luke 23:34; Acts 2:36-41).

-The second part of verses 26 and 27 foretold the destruction of both the city and the temple of Jerusalem, but only after the completion of the seventy prophetic weeks of reconciliation (which began with the decree for the restoration of Jerusalem) could Jerusalem be destroyed.
+The second part of verses 26 and 27 foretold the destruction of both the city and the temple of Jerusalem, but this event (which, as we will see next, was most likely a conditional prophecy) could not possibly take place before the completion of the seventy prophetic weeks of reconciliation (which began with the decree for the restoration of Jerusalem).
 Jesus alluded to this when he declared (emphasis added):

 “When ye therefore shall see the abomination of desolation, spoken of by Daniel the prophet, stand in the holy place, (whoso readeth, let him understand:)” (Matthew 24:15)